esa/polyhedral-gravity-model/docs/index.rst

    :alt: Conda Downloads

-Have a look at the **Quick Start** section to quickly get into the use of the polyhedral gravity model.
+Have a look at the **INSTALLATION & QUICK START** section to quickly get into the use of the polyhedral gravity model.

 And for more details, refer to the **Python API** or **C++ API**.

 .. toctree::
-   :caption: QUICK START & INSTALLATION
+   :caption: INSTALLATION & QUICK START
    :maxdepth: 2

    quickstart/installation
-   quickstart/quick_start_python
-   quickstart/quick_start_cpp
+   quickstart/quickstart_overview
    quickstart/supported_input
+   quickstart/examples_python
+   quickstart/examples_cpp

 .. toctree::
    :caption: BACKGROUND